lauripalonen/devops-with-k8s/log-output/README.md

 ## Instructions

-Have a kubernetes cluster running, and apply the deployment running `kubectl apply -f manifests` (this needs to be run for the [root manifests](../manifests) as well).
+Have a kubernetes cluster running, and apply the deployment running `kubectl apply -f manifests` (this needs to be run for the [./persistent_volume](./persistent_volume) as well).
 The logs should be then visible at localhost:8081.